 Survivors of the deadly fire told News 4 they also believed a burning candle may have started the flames.

 Counselors were on hand at Peine Ridge Elementary School Monday morning to help students and faculty get though the day as the mourn the lost of the second grader.
-Peine Ridge Principal Dr. Ryan Andrews said Jaxon's love and excitement for life was contagious.
+Peine Ridge Principal Dr. Ryan Andrews said Parks's love and excitement for life was contagious.

 “You couldn’t pass him without him giving you a high five or a hug.
 We are heartbroken and we are going to miss him," said Andrews.